mmckechney/semantic_kernel_askq/README.md

 # Login to the Azure Developer CLI
 azd auth login
 #if you have access to multiple tenants, you may want to specify the tenant id
-azd auth login --tenant-id "<tenant guid"
+azd auth login --tenant-id "<tenant guid>"

 # provision the resources
 azd up